lambda-dom/trisagion/docs/readme.md

 #### A. 4.
 1. 4.
 Two fundamental parsers.

-With the `Streamable` typeclass we can now extract one element from the input stream and check if the input stream has more elements to yield.
+With the `Streamable` typeclass we can now extract one element from the input stream and also check if the input stream has more elements to yield.

 ```haskell
 eoi :: Streamable s => Parser s Void Bool